MissFahrenheit/improv-festivals-worldwide/README.md

    * Requires that **queue workers** are enabled on your server.

----

 ## Contributing

-This is a small token of gratitude to the improv community, which has shaped my life in many ways.
+This is a small token of gratitude to the improv community, which has shaped my life in many ways.\
 If you’d like to extend or host it, please do!

+Questions?\
-Questions?
-Need setup help?
+Need setup help?\
 📧 [elvira@radical-elements.com](mailto:elvira@radical-elements.com)